ansys/pyaedt-toolkits-common/README.rst

 A common toolkit library can bring numerous advantages in the creation and development of toolkits, including enhancing efficiency, consistency, and collaboration.

-The PyAEDT Common Toolkit has two main parts: a backend and a user interface (UI).
+The PyAEDT Common Toolkit has two main parts: a backend and a User Interface (UI).

 - The backend has some common methods for controlling an AEDT session and also a REST API based on `Flask <https://flask.palletsprojects.com/en/2.3.x/>`_.